 The advantages of building a house from scratch are numerous and well known.
 From being able to choose materials and personalise finishings, to ensuring that this investment actually becomes a "home".
 It is also possible to secure a more affordable construction price when you choose to buy a house in a development or project where properties are built in larger numbers, thus allowing significant benefits for homeowners.

-Nevertheless, some property buyers, namely international investors, sometimes have concerns regarding the bureaucracy involved in a country where they do not know the language, construction methods or the legal system.
+Nevertheless, some property buyers, namely international investors, sometimes have concerns regarding the bureaucracy involved in a country where they do not know the language, construction methods or legal system.

 Here's how the process of building a house in Portugal works and what you can expect at each stage.